-PRINTMAKING - INTERMEDIATE I
+PRINTMAKING - INTERMEDIATE

-Students continue to develop skill in printmaking applying the techniques learned in introductory printmaking classes.
-Students complete independent work that contributes to their personal portfolio.
+Students develop their printmaking skills by applying the techniques learned in introductory printmaking classes.
+They complete independent studio work that contributes to a personal portfolio and practice professional skills such as documenting and critically evaluating their artwork.
 Prerequisites: ART 270, 271 & 272 or instructor approval.